-1. One ranked academic faculty member from each electing unit (elected by the unit and confirmed by the Faculty Senate).

-2. One faculty senator (elected by Faculty Senate) to represent the Board on Budget Board; a senator elected to the Board by their electing unit will be eligible to serve in this position.
+- 1. One ranked academic faculty member from each electing unit (elected by the unit and confirmed by the Faculty Senate). - 2.
+One faculty senator (elected by Faculty Senate) to represent the Board on Budget Board; a senator elected to the Board by their electing unit will be eligible to serve in this position.
 The term of office of the senator representing the committee on the Budget Board shall be for one-year.

-1. Convened by the Chair at least once a semester and otherwise as needed.

-2. Recommends policies and procedures involving determination of salary adjustments, salary increases, and fringe benefits for faculty.
+- 1. Convened by the Chair at least once a semester and otherwise as needed. - 2.
+Recommends policies and procedures involving determination of salary adjustments, salary increases, and fringe benefits for faculty. - 3.
+Performs other duties as assigned by the Executive Committee.